anubhabgiri/project_django/README.md

 `  python manage.py makemigrations <app name> ` This will create the migration files e.g., 0001_initial.py

-` python manage.py sqlmigrate experiments 0001` This will actually prepare the SQL statements
+` python manage.py sqlmigrate <app name> 0001` This will actually prepare the SQL statements

 ` python manage.py migrate` This will execute the statements